 Tuberculosis (TB) Treatment Specialist Q&A

-Dr. Luis Mesa, MD is board-certified pulmonary medicine doctor and has plenty of experience and expertise in dealing with TB disease.
-Call us for more information or schedule an appointment online.
-We are conveniently located at 21110 Biscayne BLVD ST 405, Aventura, FL 33180.
+Dr. Luis J. Mesa, MD is board-certified pulmonary medicine doctor and has plenty of experience and expertise in dealing with TB disease.
+Contact us for more information or schedule an appointment online.
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents: